cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 .. literalinclude:: ../../example/compiler-etc-dependencies/example-sessions/modulepath/modules4/foo-switch.out
     :language: console

-Note again the same deficiency in the switch report as the Homebrewed-flavours strategy had; in the last case above wherein we loaded foo with ``intel/2019`` loaded but no MPI module.
+Note again the same deficiency in the switch report as the :ref:`Homebrewed_flavors_strategy` had; in the last case above wherein we loaded foo with ``intel/2019`` loaded but no MPI module.
 As expected, a non-MPI build of foo was loaded.
 However, when an openmpi module is subsequently loaded, foo does not get reloaded and we still have the non-MPI build of foo, as evidenced by the output of the foo command.
 And that this fact is not obvious from the module list output.

 The behavior when defaulting is nicer.
-Without any compiler or MPI libraries Here we note a deficiency in the switch support as compared to ``Flavours``.
+Without any compiler or MPI libraries Here we note a deficiency in the switch support as compared to :ref:`Flavours <Flavours_strategy>`.
 In the last example after loading ``intel/2019`` and foo, we have the non-MPI build of foo as expected.
 However, upon subsequently loading the openmpi module, we still have the non-MPI version of foo loaded, as evidenced by the output of the dummy foo command.
 I.e., the foo package was *not* automatically reloaded, as